gonzalo-munillag/Blog/README.md

 Hi!

-I am a PhD student researching privacy preservation techniques, namely differential privacy.
+I am a PhD student researching privacy-preserving technologies, namely differential privacy.

 This repository contains my own code with some of my experiments and ideas, and implementations of papers from other authors.
 I also attached links to my current publications.